LAKSHMIKANTHAN-G/LAKSHMIKANTHAN-G/README.md

 <br>
 ​-​ 🔭 I’m Interested in project related to web development
 <br>
-​-​ 👯 I’m looking to collaborate on fun projects
+​-​ 👯 I’m looking to collaborate on Web Devo projects
 <br>